 Entrepreneurship is vital for economic growth, innovation, reducing poverty, and strengthening competition.
 However, to this day, there are no products or services that allow early ventures to assess the quality of their designs, communication strategy, brands, products, or services.
 We are in the process of creating a product that will massify and democratize research solutions so that anyone can have access to reliable testing methods.
 Our objective is to help entrepreneurs and start-ups to reduce uncertainty in the early stages of development and expansion by helping provide evidence-based guidelines to assist in their decision-making.

 Carlos Velasco is an Assistant Professor at BI Norwegian Business School and a member of the Crossmodal Research Laboratory at Oxford University, where he obtained his D.Phil. in Experimental Psychology.
-His research focusses on crossmodal perception, in particular, on crossmodal correspondences in the context of marketing communications, multisensory HCI, and multisensory design.
-Carlos is also a founding member of Neurosketch (Colombia) and of Flying Fish Research (UK).
-He has worked with a number of companies from all around the world on topics such as multisensory experience design, food and drink, packaging, branding, and consumer research.
+His research focuses on crossmodal perception, in particular, on crossmodal correspondences in the context of marketing communications, multisensory HCI, and multisensory design.
+Carlos is a founding member of Neurosketch (Colombia) and Flying Fish Research (UK).
+He has worked with companies from all around the world on topics such as multisensory experience design, food and drink, packaging, branding, and consumer research.

-Charles is the director the Crossmodal Lab at the University of Oxford and has published over 500 articles in top-flight scientific journals over the last 15 years.
-Charles has been awarded the 10th Experimental Psychology Society Prize, the British Psychology Society: Cognitive Section Award, the Paul Bertelson Award, recognizing him as the young European Cognitive Psychologist of the Year, and, most recently, the prestigious Friedrich Wilhelm Bessel Research Award from the Alexander von Humboldt Foundation in Germany, not to mention the 2008 IG Nobel prize for nutrition, for his groundbreaking work on the ‘sonic crisp’!
-Over the years, Charles has consulted for a number of multinational companies and has conducted research in topics such as human-computer interfaces, food design, multisensory warning signals and on the effect of the indoor environment on mood, well-being, and performance.
+Prof. Charles Spence is Head of the Crossmodal Research Laboratory at the University of Oxford’s Department of Experimental Psychology and has published over 750 articles in top-flight scientific journals over the last 20 years.
+Charles has been awarded the 10th Experimental Psychology Society Prize, the British Psychology Society: Cognitive Section Award, the Paul Bertelson Award, recognizing him as the young European Cognitive Psychologist of the Year, the prestigious Friedrich Wilhelm Bessel Research Award from the Alexander von Humboldt Foundation in Germany.
+Over the years, Charles has served on the global science and/or marketing advisory boards of Pepsi and Twinings.
+He has also served as the head of sensory marketing at the JWT advertising agency.
+He has also edited or authored 10 books including the prize-winning The perfect meal in 2014 with Dr. Piqueras-Fiszman.